 1. They’re expensive

 If you've made a cross-border payment, you should be aware of the expensive fees that come with it.
 High-street banks are typically the worst for such payments, however, even services such as PayPal offer relatively high fees - it costs about 2.9% to make an international payment with PayPal.

 On top of these charges, customers lose money when currency conversion takes place.

 In the age of the internet where everything is instant, international transactions can take anywhere between days to weeks.
 There is no specific reason for this other than the fact that financial institutions do not wish to upgrade their technology — awful excuse!

-In this process, financial institutions are making a lot of money and the customers are suffering.
+In this process, financial institutions manage to make a lot of money, however, customers are suffering.
 Ripple aims to change that and make international transfers instant and cheap.

-Since Ripple began in 2012, it has been working toward solving this problem and has been able to generate a lot of interest from investors.
+Since Ripple's launch back in 2012, the company has been working toward solving this problem and has been able to generate a lot of interest from investors.
 Let’s take a look at the historical performance of Ripple XRP.